-Customer Complaints Monitoring Report Annual Report 2018/19
+Customer Complaints Monitoring Report Annual Report 2020/21

-This report covers the twelve month period from 1st April 2018 to 31st March 2019.
+This report covers the twelve month period from 1st April 2020 to 31st March 2021.
+This period was dominated with the global pandemic but DABVJB continued to operate throughout, albeit the demands for our services and our methods of service delivery varied throughout the year.
 Appendix 1 contains the Scottish Public Sector Ombudsman's Performance Indicators.